Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 $ moka accounts create faucet 50000000000000 account1.pem --password
     --uri @server_mokamint
 Enter value for --password
-  (the password of the key pair specified through --keys): chocolate Adding transaction @transaction_account1... done.
+  (the password of the key pair): chocolate
+Adding transaction @transaction_account1... done.
 A new account @account1 has been created.
 Its key pair has been saved